 All businesses should take both sets of costs into account when budgeting, setting prices, and pursuing growth.
 Any organization that pays a car allowance or reimbursement should also distinguish between fixed costs like insurance and variable costs like fuel.

-Employees like sales reps will incur fixed expenses whether or not they have a productive month full of trips.
+Employees, such as sales representatives, will incur fixed expenses regardless of whether they have a productive month with numerous trips.
 Only their variable expenses will increase if they increase their productivity by driving more.
 Some reimbursement models, however, do not properly account for the fixed portion of expenses.

 When creating a mileage reimbursement or car allowance program, separate fixed from variable expenses.
 Otherwise, negative consequences to your bottom line may follow:

-Fixed vehicle expenses are the costs that come with owning a vehicle, whether you drive it a lot or a little.
+Fixed vehicle expenses refer to the fixed costs associated with owning a car, regardless of how frequently you drive it.
 These costs remain relatively stable from month to month or even year to year:

-Does your company mileage reimbursement take into account insurance and depreciation?
+Does your company's mileage reimbursement take into account insurance and depreciation?
 These may constitute over 60% of annual vehicle expenses, but mileage rates may under-reimburse them.

 Vehicle depreciation is a business expense and should be reimbursed.
-Decrease in value counts as a fixed cost because it occurs steadily over time according to a schedule.
+A decrease in value counts as a fixed cost because it occurs steadily over time according to a schedule.
 This makes it a predictable expense.

 The business portion of an employee's vehicle use determines the percentage of depreciation that a car allowance should reimburse.
-A business might leave this expense out of the car allowance calculation because it is not an obvious expense.
+A business might exclude this expense from the car allowance calculation because it is not a direct expense.
 A mileage rate may under-reimburse the expense because the driver does not drive enough miles to cover fixed costs.

-The variable expenses for a vehicle could be considered operation costs.
+The variable costs of car ownership could be considered operational costs.
 Driving more or less will have a significant impact on these costs, as do fluctuations in market prices:

 Standard car allowances remain the same from month to month and even year to year.
 Paying an equal amount every month can offset fixed expenses, since they are predictable and stable.
 But gas prices and mileage amounts can fluctuate month to month.

 Because standard car allowances are taxable, an employee may only receive 60-70% of the allowance after taxes.
-This is why car allowances may violate the law in states that require full reimbursement of expenses.
+This is why car allowances may be considered a violation of the law in states that require full reimbursement of expenses.

-Mileage rates like the IRS rate tend to under-reimburse fixed costs.
+Mileage rates, such as the IRS rate, tend to under-reimburse fixed costs.
 Here's why:

 When reimbursed per mile, a driver must drive a certain number of miles to cover all fixed costs.
-And the driver must drive an additional number of miles to cover their increasing variable costs.
+The driver must also drive an additional number of miles to cover their increasing variable costs.

 What if the driver does not drive enough?
 Or, what if the driver drives more miles than necessary to recoup all work-related car expenses?

 A form of vehicle reimbursement exists that can accurately reimburse both sets of costs.
-The IRS calls it a fixed and variable rate allowance.
-This procedure uses a fixed amount to pay fixed costs and a mileage rate to pay variable costs.
+The IRS refers to it as a fixed and variable rate allowance.
+This procedure utilizes a fixed amount to cover fixed costs and a mileage rate to cover variable costs.

 The fixed and variable rate allowance, or FAVR, delivers tax-free payments to employees.
 The hallmarks of a FAVR reimbursement program include